h2non/thread.js/README.md

 **thread.js** is a small library that **simplifies JavaScript parallel computing in browsers** environments

-It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker), but provides fallback support for older browsers using `iframes`
+It uses the [Web Workers API](http://en.wikipedia.org/wiki/Web_worker), but provides fallback support for older browsers based on `iframe` hacking

 ## Installation